 - Outpatient Rehab

 There are several types of outpatient drug rehab programs, including intensive outpatient programs (IOP) and less rigorous bi-weekly or weekly therapy sessions.
 IOPs provide a seamless transition from residential programs to less intense programs that still offer the support and management of a full-service program while allowing the client the flexibility to begin to make the transition back to their outside life.
-The Recovery Village Palm Beach at Baptist Health provides opportunities for clients to live on-site during an IOP or to spend nights at their homes.

 Outpatient rehab also comes in less intensive formats as well.
 Clients who participate in the outpatient program at The Recovery Village Palm Beach at Baptist Health do not live on site.
 However, they have full access to addiction experts and medical professionals if questions or concerns arise.
 Outpatient rehab programs require a high level of responsibility from clients; the first weeks of reintegration into their lives will likely be challenging and clients will be expected to maintain sobriety even in the face of triggers.